pablodecm/phd_thesis/src/103_chapter_3.md

-$\boldsymbol{y}_\textrm{reco}^\textrm{set}$ and the actual particles produced in the collision $\boldsymbol{z}_\textrm{p/s}^\textrm{set}$ hence amounts to matching set elements (typically based on a $\Delta R$ distance criteria, see [Section @sec:exp_geom]) and the comparison of their reconstructed and generated attributes.
+$\boldsymbol{y}_\textrm{reco}^\textrm{set}$ and the actual particles produced in the collision $\boldsymbol{z}_\textrm{p/s}^\textrm{set}$ hence amounts to matching set elements (typically based on a $\Delta R$ distance criterion, see [Section @sec:exp_geom]) and the comparison of their reconstructed and generated attributes.

-The fact that both reconstructed and latent spaces have a variable-size set structure, greatly complicates the application of inference and learning techniques directly based on
+The fact that both reconstructed and latent spaces have a variable-size set structure greatly complicates the application of inference and learning techniques directly based on
 $\boldsymbol{y}_\textrm{reco}^\textrm{set}$, because they often can only deal with a fixed-size vector of real numbers $\mathbb{R}^b$.